Regional QHSE & Compliance Manager – Americas

 • General rate increases across air and ocean networks

-These surcharges are not expected to be limited to routes to/from/via the Gulf region and will likely affect carriers’ entire route networks, impacting shipments globally.
+These surcharges are not limited to routes to, from, or via the Gulf region and are impacting carriers’ entire global networks, affecting shipments worldwide.

-As a direct result, major ocean carriers have suspended or rerouted vessels, feeder services into the Gulf are being reduced, and further ripple effects across non-Gulf trade lanes are expected.
+As a direct consequence, feeder services into the Gulf are being reduced and further ripple effects across non‑Gulf trade lanes are expected.
 For the UAE the ports of Khor Fakkan and Fujairah are being used as alternate gateways and both Dubai Ports World and Abu Dhabi Ports have announced arrangements for transfer of cargo from these ports to Jebel Ali and Khalifa Port in Abu Dhabi for final clearances.
 Transfer will be by truck and rail, and costs will be borne by consignee.
-There are now limited feeder services available between Jebel Ali and Sharjah Ports to upper gulf – Dammam, Bahrain, Kuwait and Umm Qassr , but space is limited and rates are fluctuating.
+In addition to this the UAE Customs have created a “Green Corridor” between Oman Ports and UAE that allow transit of inbound and outbound containers via bonded corridors.
+There are now limited feeder services available between Jebel Ali and Sharjah Ports to upper gulf – Dammam, Bahrain, Kuwait and Umm Qassr, but space is limited and rates are fluctuating.

 Near-term congestion is expected at Gulf ports.
 In addition, increased transshipment pressure is anticipated at Asian hubs such as Singapore, Tanjung Pelepas, and Port Klang.
 As uncertainty around final delivery grows, carriers may temporarily cease loading Gulf-destined cargo, creating bottlenecks with global knock-on effects.

-Widespread airspace restrictions across parts of the Middle East continue to severely impact global airfreight flows, reducing capacity, increasing transit times, and adding volatility to pricing and service reliability.
-A limited number of Gulf-based airlines have reintroduced highly controlled freighter and passenger operations via hubs such as Dubai and Abu Dhabi, including selective acceptance of transit cargo from certain Asian origins.
-These operations remain primarily focused on backlog clearance and essential commodities.
+Widespread airspace restrictions across parts of the Middle East continue to severely impact global airfreight flows, reducing capacity, increasing transit times, and creating volatility in pricing and service reliability.
+While limited operations have resumed through select Gulf hubs, these remain constrained and focused primarily on essential cargo and backlog clearance.
+As a result:

-The loss of Gulf transit capacity—particularly for Asia–Europe and Asia–Americas flows—is creating global knock-on effects, with space shortages and pricing pressure extending well beyond the region.
+• The loss of Gulf transit capacity—particularly on Asia–Europe and Asia–Americas flows—continues to generate global knock‑on effects.

 Middle East Airport Updates: